FC2 (portal): Controversy

-Due to FC2's physical presence in the United States, it has been known to allow hosting of not limited but including pornographic, pirated, and slanderous contents but is being enforced with strict rules.
+Due to FC2's physical presence in the United States, it has been known to allow hosting of pornographic, pirated, and slanderous content but is now being enforced with strict rules.
 Until 2012 it was very difficult to sue and get FC2 to release information on its users.
 This changed somewhat with an amendment to Japan's Code of Civil Procedure for foreign entities operating in Japan in 2012 and the ensuing injunctions that followed against FC2.

+One of the founders, Takahashi Rihiro was arrested in Kansai International Airport in Japan by the police on charges of distributing obscene videos.